Giaco237/portfolio-optimization-efficient-frontier/README.md

-# portfolio-optimization-efficient-frontier
+# Portfolio Optimization – Efficient Frontier
 Portfolio optimization using Modern Portfolio Theory and Efficient Frontier in Python.
-# Portfolio Optimization – Efficient Frontier

 ## Objective
 This project applies Modern Portfolio Theory to build and analyze an optimal ETF portfolio using historical market data.